NeuralSyntaxLab/lab-handbook/Sound recording/Working with Focusrite.md

 - **the ADAT and S/PIDF audio protocols**
 S/PDIF is designed to transmit stereo digital audio signals over coaxial or optical cables.
 It supports two channels of audio and is ideal for simple setups.
 ADAT is a professional protocol that can transmit up to 8 channels of digital audio at 48 kHz over a single optical cable, making it suitable for multichannel recording and studio environments.
 ADAT is often used to chain multiple audio interfaces or expand channel counts.
-In our setup, we aim to increase the number of channels used. we will use the ADAT protocol, to increase our channel count.
+In our setup, we aim to increase the number of channels used.
+We will use the ADAT protocol to increase our channel count.

+An important factor to consider is the clock source.
+Digital devices process audio in discrete samples, and the clock determines the timing of these samples.
+If devices operate on unsynchronized clocks, even minor timing mismatches can result in audio artifacts like clicks, pops, or signal degradation.
+A single device should act as the clock master, providing a reference signal, while all other devices synchronize to it as slaves.
+This synchronization ensures that all devices process audio at the same rate, preserving audio fidelity and preventing data corruption during multichannel recording or playback.